-Lever offers gated content on specific HR subjects that requires you to sign-up.
-It uses a clear call-to-action (see how to have people click on your CTAs) and offers a brief summary that helps Lever “sell” their content before visitors fill out their personal information.
+Let’s take a look at Lever in the example below.
+Lever offers gated content on specific HR subjects that requires you to register.
+It uses a clear call-to-action and offers a brief summary that helps them “sell” their content before visitors fill out their personal information.

 2. Multi-Step vs Single-Step forms

 According to VentureHarbour, multi-step forms tend to outperform single-step forms when it comes to lead generation.

 Multi-step forms leave a less intimidating impression on visitors because they only ask for sensitive information at the very end of the form.
 This method generally leads to better results.